- Maine voters approved Medicaid expansion ballot initiative in 2017 election, but then Gov. Paul LePage blocked expansion throughout 2018.

 Not only did LePage refused to move forward with implementation of a legally binding ballot initiative to expand Medicaid, his administration actively worked to make the state’s existing Medicaid eligibility guidelines more stringent.
 Under the direction of Ricker Hamilton, whom LePage appointed to lead the state’s Department of Health and Human Services in 2017, Maine submitted an 1115 waiver, which received CMS approval in December 2018.

-Several states have submitted 1115 waivers to the Trump administration, seeking various changes that were never allowed under the Obama administration.
+Several states submitted 1115 waivers to the Trump administration, seeking various changes that were never allowed under the Obama administration.
 But Maine’s went farther than most.
-The state’s waiver proposal requested a work requirement for people up to age 64, premium contributions required if household income was 51 percent of the poverty level or above (for a family of four, that would start at incomes of around $13,000/year), an asset test (with Medicaid only available to people with assets of under $5,000, as opposed to the current income-based system), and the elimination of retroactive eligibility.
+The state’s waiver proposal requested a work requirement for people up to age 64, premium contributions required if household income was 51% of the poverty level or above (for a family of four, that would start at incomes of around $13,000/year), an asset test (with Medicaid only available to people with assets of under $5,000, as opposed to the current income-based system), and the elimination of retroactive eligibility.

 Notably, Maine’s 1115 waiver would not have expanded Medicaid coverage in any way.
 Several states have used 1115 waivers to implement state-specific variations of Medicaid expansion, but the LePage administration instead proposed a waiver that, if implemented, would have resulted in fewer people enrolled in Maine’s Medicaid program.
 That was LePage’s goal all along, but Governor Mills does not have the same approach.